 Because journaling is so so so good for you, we recommend starting your journey there.
-The benefits of journaling therapy are endlessssss.
+The benefits of establishing a mindfulness practice or starting journaling therapy are endlessssss.
 Most notably among them?
 A quieter and more rested mind.
-Download our DiveThru app (it’s free!) and bring awareness to your thoughts with our Busy Mind quick dive!
+If you don’t know where to start, download our DiveThru App and browse through the hundreds of free resources.

 Time to put your mind at ease and go after those zzz’s. (too cheesy? ya we love it!)